-PolyBrute offers a set of pitch bend and modulation wheels.
+PolyBrute 12 offers a set of pitch bend and modulation wheels called [Pitch] and [Wheel].
 These are often used to liven up a solo, help with the emulation of acoustic instruments, or to do things other instruments cannot.
-The Pitch wheel springs back to the center/zero position, while the Wheel stays where you put it.
+[Pitch] springs back to the center/zero position, while [Wheel] stays where you put it.